pbaille/crux-starter/doc/article.md

    [:blandine 35]
    [:jean-pierre 40]]
 ```
-### EQL projections
+## EQL projections
-Crux queries support a 'projection' syntax,
-allowing you to decouple specifying which entities you want from what data you’d like about those entities in your queries.
-Crux’s support is based on the excellent EDN Query Language (EQL) library.
+Crux queries support a 'projection' syntax,allowing you to decouple specifying which entities you want from what data you’d like about those entities in your queries.Crux’s support is based on the excellent EDN Query Language (EQL) library.

 ``` clojure
 (puts